a5-stable/kakari_musubi/README.md

 # KakariMusubi
+**Now what we can do is very limited.
+Any contribution would be GREATLY appreciated.**

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/kakari_musubi`.
 To experiment with that code, run `bin/console` for an interactive prompt.